James (1831- ) & Emma Bell nee Day (1830-1896)

 Barnet Church, St John the Baptist, which stands in what was the centre of the town, was erected by John de la Moote, abbot of St Albans, about 1400, the architect being Beauchamp.
 It consists of a nave and aisles separated by clustered colons which support four pointed arches; a chancel with an east window of good Perpendicular tracery; a vestry, built in the reign of James I by Thomas Ravenscroft; and at the west end, a low, square embattled tower.
 The living of Barnet is a curacy, held with the rectory of East Barnet till the death of the late incumbent in 1866, when the livings were separated.
 The town also includes parts of the parishes of Monken Hadley and South Mimms. - From James Thorne - The Handbook to the Environs of London (1876).

-There is also an excellent short history of Chipping Barnet that can be accessed by the link.
-The relevent section with regard to the BELL and DAY family is the following
+There is also a short history of Chipping Barnet that can be accessed by the link.

 The 1911 Encyclopaedia gives the following information with regard to the town of Barnet